Harvey Fuqua

 The single "Sanctified Lady," from Gaye's posthumously released 1985 LP Dream of a Lifetime, parked at number two in R&B for three weeks in the spring of 1985. founded the seminal R&B/doo wop group the Moonglows, was an early mentor of Marvin Gaye (co-producing "Sexual Healing" and Gaye's hit duets with Tammi Terrell), helped to develop several Motown acts, and helped to launch the careers of '70s soul-pop group New Birth and disco superstar Sylvester ("Dance [Disco Heat]," "You Make Me Feel Mighty Real").

-A latter-day version of the Moonglows performed on a 1999 PBS television special.
-A Fuqua-led group version recorded updated renditions of traditional R&B favorites for the subsequent Harvey & the Moonglows 2000 album released on Fuqua's Resurging Artist label.
-A resident of Concord, NC, in his later years, Harvey Fuqua died of a heart attack at a hospital in Detroit on July 6, 2010; he was 80 years old.
+A latter-day version of the Moonglows was performed in a 1999 PBS television special.
+A Fuqua-led group recorded updated renditions of traditional R&B favorites for the subsequent Harvey & the Moonglows 2000 album, released on Fuqua's Resurging Artist label.
+In his later years, Harvey Fuqua, who lived in Concord, NC, died of a heart attack at a hospital in Detroit on July 6, 2010.